Encounter between an extended hyperelastic body and a Schwarzschild black hole with quadrupole-order effects: Introduction

 To close the system of equations, either the internal dynamics must be evolved, and higher moments determined dynamically, or a constitutive relation is imposed to place a stationary relationship between these moments and moments of the tidal field, especially the quadrupole (i.e., I-Love-Q relations; see \cite{Hinderer_2008,YY2017}) or rapid spin of the body.
 A quasistationary deformation, set by a Love-relation, will occur in the tidal field of a circular orbit binary, whereas eccentric motion or misaligned spin would generally require added dynamical evolution.

 In this paper we sidestep these issues initially by making a full numerical computation of the dynamics of a small but extended-size elastic body in the test-mass limit.
 We can therefore examine MPD effects beyond pole-dipole order using an encounter between a stationary (Schwarzschild) black hole and an object with full internal dynamics.
-The dynamics is governed by a stress-energy-momentum (SEM) tensor based on a model of general relativistic hyperelasticity \cite{DeWitt:1962cg, Carter1972, Kijowski1992, Brown1996, Beig2003, Brown2021}, with the elasticity deriving from a potential energy function that allows large elastic deformations.
+The dynamics is governed by a stress-energy-momentum (SEM) tensor based on a model of general relativistic hyperelasticity \cite{DeWitt:1962cg, Carter1972, Kijowski1992, Brown1996, Beig2003, Brown2021}.
+A hyperelastic model is one in which the elasticity is derived from a potential energy function, which in turn can allow large elastic deformations.
+We use the potential energy function for the Saint Venant-Kirchhoff model, $W(E)$, defined in Eq.~(\ref{eq:W(E)}).
 The numerical method was described in Ref.~\cite{JBE23}, which we based on a Lagrangian finite-element approach for numerically modeling extended bodies of arbitrary shape and size and for any given spacetime metric.
 The scheme does not require the use of a tailored, local normal-neighborhood coordinate system.

 However, after the fact, as we show in this paper, it is possible to construct a local Fermi coordinate system based around some timelike geodesic that closely follows the extended body, transforming the description of the system from Schwarzschild coordinates.
 It is then possible to analyze the behavior of the system in more familiar terms, providing estimates of spin angular momentum and energy deposition and measuring the deflection of the orbit and decrease in orbital energy and orbital angular momentum.
 The behavior is similar to that found in the tidal interaction of a white dwarf star with an intermediate mass black hole \cite{PhysRevD.87.104010}, though in the latter calculation the dynamics is computed in the Fermi frame itself and the internal dynamics is provided by a balance between fluid pressure and self-gravity.